x

-COLUMBUS, Ohio — Westerville, Hilliard, Marysville and several other school districts across central Ohio have levies and bonds on the ballot.
+COLUMBUS, Ohio — Westerville, Hilliard, Marysville and several other school districts across central Ohio had levies and bonds on the ballot.

-The levies and bonds would help continue and/or provide additional funding for standard operations, expansions, improvements and more.
+The levies and bonds were aimed at helping continue and/or provide additional funding for standard operations, expansions, improvements and more.

-📺 10TV+ ELECTION SPECIAL: From the latest electoral count in the presidential race to local races and issues in central Ohio, we’re bringing you live election coverage on 10TV+, 10TV.com, the 10TV News app, and YouTube.
+ELECTION RESULTS: From the presidential race to statewide races and local issues, you can get the latest election results here and on 10TV+, 10TV.com, the 10TV News app.

 Here’s a look at the live results for some of the levies and bonds around central Ohio.